mikrostew/recipes/markdown/pancakes.md

 ## Directions

-Beat egg; add buttermilk and oil.
+Beat egg; add buttermilk, oil, butter, and vanilla.
 Combine dry ingredients in a separate bowl.
-Mix dry ingredients into wet, stirring until just combined (batter will be lumpy).
+Mix dry ingredients into wet, whisking until just combined (batter will be lumpy).

 Grease heated griddle with butter.
 Pour batter onto hot griddle (1/4 cup is about right).
 Turn pancakes as soon as they are puffed and full of bubbles (before the bubbles break).
 Bake other side until golden brown.

-Makes 20 4-inch pancakes.

 ## Notes